 The best way to deal with carpenter bee problems in the home is to discourage them by insuring exterior wood areas such as siding and fences, are either painted or treated with a wood preservative.

-Hairless and small in size, Cuckoo Bees family resemble wasps more than they resemble bees, making them among the least known of the family (Apidae).
+Hairless and small in size, Cuckoo Bees family resemble wasps more than they resemble bees, making them among the least known of the family.

 The common name cuckoo refers to the bee’s practice of brood parasitism, like it’s namesake in the bird world, the Cuckoo bird.
 Adults lay their eggs in ground nests of other bee species, and then let the young fend for themselves.

-Their practice of building nests in soil explains the common name for a large groups of bees in the family Apidae.
+Their practice of building nests in soil explains the common name.
 The picture shows a blue-eyed Digger Bee.